Some19ice/ngdi-v1/docs/review/tracking/implementation-progress.md

 The following tasks are prioritized for the next implementation phase:

-1. Remove remaining mock data implementations in the web package
+1. Implement CSRF protection and rate limiting for enhanced security
-2. Resolve circular dependencies between packages
+2. Enhance form validation and input validation across the application
-3. Implement CSRF protection and rate limiting for enhanced security
+3. Implement proper authentication flow with email verification and account lockout
-4. Enhance form validation and input validation across the application
+4. Improve testing infrastructure and coverage
-5. Implement proper authentication flow with email verification and account lockout
+5. Enhance API documentation

 ## Completed Git Commits